Sahar Ghoreishi: Personal life

 Sahar Ghoreishi was born in Tehran.
 She married Mehran Akhavan Zakeri in 2004; they divorced in 2009.
-She had a short-term relationship with Iranian footballer Mehdi Taremi.
-Ghoreishi began dating Iranian singer Amir Tataloo in May 2022.
+She had short-term relationships with Iranian footballer Mehdi Taremi and singer Amir Tataloo.

 Career

 Ghoreishi began her career performing a role in the television show Laj-o-Laj Bazi (English: "Pertinacity") (2009), and she rose to fame among Iranians by starring in the TV series Delnavazan.
 She is also active in brand endorsement and modelling.